 Sign up for my newsletter where I will share publishing tips and tricks, and notify you of my appearances, courses, one-time sessions and more.

 Also, BIG NEWS: I am now teaching a 2 week intensive online course on PITCHING for Writer’s Digest, and I’m so excited about it, because they asked me to do it, and I developed it from scratch!
-It starts February 15 and ends March 1, and I also taped bonus audio tutorials.
+The next class starts April 4 and ends April 18, and I also taped bonus video tutorials.
 For all my tips and tricks and resources, sign up here.

 Thanks so much for everyone’s feedback on the first of my analyzing essays series.
 You can find that one here.